- What are DDT, DDE, and DDD?

 - Can I get a medical test to check for DDT, DDE, and DDD?

 - How can I protect myself and my family from DDT, DDE, and DDD?

 CAS#: DDT 50-29-3; DDE 72-55-9; DDD 72-54-8

 PDF Versionpdf icon[157 KB]

 What are DDT, DDE, and DDD?

-What happens to DDT, DDE, and DDD when they enter the environment?
+What happens to DDT, DDE, and DDD in the environment?

-How might I be exposed to DDT, DDE, and DDD?
+How can I be exposed to DDT, DDE, and DDD?

 How can DDT, DDE, and DDD affect my health?

 People who accidentally swallowed large amounts of DDT had tremors, headaches, nausea, and seizures.
 These effects went away after the exposure stopped.
 No effects were seen in volunteers who took a small daily dose of DDT by capsule for 18 months.
 Studies have shown that women with high amounts of DDE in their blood were more likely to have a premature baby or a baby with a wheeze.
 Exposure to DDT may also increase chances of developing Type II diabetes mellitus in some groups of people.